ircam-ismm/node-web-audio-api/README.md

 ## Caveats

+- Missing nodes: `ScriptProcessorNode`, `AudioWorkletNode`.
+- Streams: only a minimial audio input stream and the `MediaStreamSourceNode` are provided.
+All other `MediaStream` features are left on the side for now as they principaly concern a different API specification, which is not a trivial problem.
-- The async methods are not trully async for now and are just patched on the JS side.
-This will evolve once the "trully" async version of the methods are implemented in the upstream library.
+- Some async methods (e.g. `decodeAudioData`, `setSinkId`) are not trully async yet.
+This will evolve with the implemetation of the async version in the upstream crate.
-- On Raspberry Pi, the `Linux arm gnueabihf` binary provided only works on 32bit OS.
-We will provide a version for the 64 bit OS in the future.

 ## Supported Platforms